HarryMcconville/tamagotchi/README.md

   * User can pet pet
   * User can play with pet
 * Disowning (shooing) a pet doesn't do anything yet
+* Clicking `HELP` brings out a side bar with instructions